-Patterson enters spotlight when Michigan visits Notre Dame
+Patterson Enters Spotlight When Michigan Visits Notre Dame

 Nebraska QB Adrian Martinez.

-Martinez will be the first true freshman to start at quarterback in a Nebraska opener when the Cornhuskers host Akron on Saturday night.
-Martinez won a close competition against redshirt freshman Tristan Gebbia, who left the program two days after Martinez won the job.
+Martinez will be the first true freshman to start at quarterback in a Nebraska opener when the Cornhuskers host Akron on Saturday night. who left the program two days after Martinez won the job.
 Martinez was the top recruit in Scott Frost’s first recruiting class and gets the keys to the team’s new no-huddle spread-option offense.
 He’ll be playing in his first game since November 2016, when he injured his right (throwing) shoulder as a high school junior.

 For more AP college football coverage: http://collegefootball.ap.org and https://twitter.com/AP_Top25